delingren/homeautomation/fireplace_switch/README.md

 Viola!
 An hour and half later, I have myself a HomeKit switch for controlling a fireplace!
 Now I just need to make another one but I can't seem to find another relay in my drawers.

-A couple of notes regarding the build:
+A few notes regarding the sketch:

 * The dev board I have in hand has 4MB flash memory.
 The default partition scheme only allocates 1.2MB to the app and that's not big enough for HomeSpan.
 In Arduino Studio, I was able to choose a scheme with 3MB for the app with no OTA (flashing over WiFi).
 I'm sure you can make a custom partition to accomodate OTA but I didn't bother.
 OTA is nice but I doubt I'd need to flash it once it's up and running.
 And it's not that big of a deal if I need to open up the wall and flash it.